 Google Scholar Profile

-Industry and employers may search for the talent they are looking for using internet search engines.
+Industry leaders and other employers may search for potential employees with the talent they are looking for using internet search engines.
 Having a Google Scholar profile means that you are discoverable and have a platform to present your unique skills and expertise.
 Create a profile using the "My Citations" link in Google Scholar.
 Content can be updated automatically or manually.
-Public profiles appear in Google Scholar results.
+Make your profile Public so it appears in Google Scholar results.
+Google Scholar citation metrics can often appear inflated in comparison with ResearcherID and Scopus Author ID.
+This is a well recognised issue so it is important to clean up your record and remove incorrect entries.

 ResearchGate is a for-profit company.
 It provides a free social network for scientists in which you can: